DasminX/notes-app/readme.md

 4. Notes App - heart of the application, scans for HTML elements present in index.html, binds event listeners, manipulates visibilty of all elements and changes app's state.

+## Thoughts

+There are many possible ways to make this app grow!
+When it's not more needed in recruitment process, I surely upgrade it!

+**Improvements examples:**

+- add data persistence with localstorage
+- add UI theme changer
+- create kind of scheduler and/or reminder for user
+- history of notes/tasks
+- creating accounts by users
+- ... (blank space for more future' thoughts) ...

 ## Run it on your own!

 1. Clone the repo